On the number of components of a complete intersection of real quadrics: Linear systems of quadrics

 It is immediate that the construction works over any field of characteristic zero.
 Hence, we obtain the following real version of the Dixon theorem.

-\theorem Given a nonsingular real plane curve~$C$ of degree $N+1\ge 4$ and with nonempty real part, and a non-vanishing real theta characteristic~$\theta$ on $C$, there exists a unique, up to real projective transformation of $\RpN$, real net of quadrics in $\RpN$ such that $C$ is its spectral curve and $\theta$ is its spectral theta characteristic.
+\theorem Given a nonsingular real plane curve~$C$ of degree $N+1\ge 4$ with nonempty real part, and a real non-vanishing even theta characteristic~$\theta$ on $C$, there exists a unique, up to real projective transformation of $\RpN$, real net of quadrics in $\RpN$ such that $C$ is its spectral curve and $\theta$ is its spectral theta characteristic.

 \endtheorem